synetica/enlink-decoder/README.md

 > Latest firmware release is v7.10.

 > **Bug Workaround!** </br> There has been a problem introduced from firmware v7.01 to v7.09 inclusive.
 This affects the newer IAQ/OAQ, ZonePlus, Zone V2, and ZoneView.
 This is due to the introduction of a high-precision temperature/humidity sensor.
 The internal data structure changed, and a bug caused the transmitted data packet for temperatures to be wrong for ambient temperatures below 0.0°C or above 32.7°C. This has been fixed in firmware v7.10 and above.
-If customer's enLink devices are experiencing temperatures above 32.7°C there is a decoder workaround that works for temperatures between 0.0°C and 65.5°C. Temperatures outside these values will be decoded incorrectly.
+If a customer's enLink devices are experiencing temperatures above 32.7°C there is a decoder workaround that works for temperatures between 0.0°C and 65.5°C. Temperatures outside these values will be decoded incorrectly.
 Look for the function **t_fix_v7(t)** in the decoder samples.

 ## Table of Contents
 - [Preamble](#preamble)